 There are many causes like trauma (blow to the head, whiplash), malocclusion (bad bite or missing teeth), poor posture, bruxism (teeth grinding) or skeletal malformation, arthritis in the joint or clenching brought on by stress.
 Anything that keeps these muscles, bones and joints from working together harmoniously is called TMJ disorder.

-Symptoms associated with TMJ disorder could include: headaches, jaw pain, limited opening, jaw locking, ear pain, ear congestion, neck pain or tension, pain behind the eyes, joint noise and more.
+Symptoms associated with TMJ arthritis may include headaches, jaw pain, limited opening, jaw locking, ear pain, ear congestion, neck pain or tension, pain behind the eyes, joint noise and more.
 It is imperative that you be screened by a dentist trained and experienced in these disorders.
 Treatment is usually indicated when you suffer with any of these symptoms listed:

 Decreased posterior joint space can lead to a synovitis which may cause: